mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 Opteryx balances memory consumption with performance, however, being able to process large datasets will require larger memory specifications compared to what is needed to process smaller datasets.
 The reference implementation of Opteryx regularly processes 100Gb of data in a container with 4 CPUs and 8Gb of memory allocated.

 !!!
 Note
-    This is a general recommendation and is a good place to start, your environment and specific problem may require, or perform significantly better, with a different configuration.
+    This is a general recommendation and is a good place to start, your environment and specific problem may require, or perform better, with a different configuration.

 !!!
 Note
     Opteryx contains no specific optimiations to make use of multiple CPUs, although multiple CPUs may be beneficial as some libraries Opteryx is built on may use multiple CPUs.

-!!!
-Warning
-    Non x86 environments, such as Raspberry Pi or the Apple Silicon Macs (e.g. M1), may require additional set up steps.

 ### Operating System Support